Plank Pose

 Benefits:

-Firms up the abdomen and all your core muscles.
+Firms the abdomen and all your core muscles.

 Partnering:

 Ask a partner to help you activate your thighs and align your tailbone properly in this pose.
-Before you come into Plank Pose, loop a yoga belt loosely around your thighs.
+Before you come into Plank Pose, loop a yoga strap loosely around your thighs.

-Then after you are in full Plank Pose, ask your partner to adjust the belt so that it wraps around the roots of the thighs.
-Then they should lift up the belt slightly as you press your tailbone down to resist the belt while lengthening your entire back.
+After you are in full Plank Pose, ask your partner to adjust the strap so that it wraps around the roots of the thighs.
+They should then lift the strap slightly as you press your tailbone down to resist it while lengthening your entire back.

 Variations:

-When you become comfortable in Plank Pose, then try the one-legged variation for a greater challenge.
+When you become comfortable in Plank Pose, try the one-legged variation for a greater challenge.